 Captain Cook Highway is a very scenic asphalted road that winds alongside the coast located in Queensland, Australia, with a length of 75 km (47 mi).
 It's one of the best coastal drives in the world.

-The road starts in Cairns and ends in Mossman, in the far north of Queensland.
+The road starts at Cairns and ends near Mossman, in the far north of Queensland.
 Despite the fact that the Captain Cook Highway is a short Queensland highway and also one of the most popular routes in Australia used by lots of tourists, the highway is regarded as one of the most dangerous roads in the country.

 Approximately 60kms in length, the highway winds along the coastline between the two centres providing access to many beautiful unpopulated beaches along the way.
 Its magnificent ocean views and spectacular mountain scenery make it one of the best drives in the country.
 The road does get busier at weekends and in the main holiday season.